Ex parte divorce and custody proceedings are about real emergencies

 Does the court actually take oral testimony of the parties and allow oral argument?

-In Orange County, family law judges generally rule on the ex parte application based solely on the paperwork.
+Family law judges usually rule on the ex parte application based solely on the paperwork.
 The great majority of time, the family law judge does not allow further testimony or oral argument.
 That is why it is even more important that the paperwork be prepared well.

 Will the family law judge either grant or deny the ex parte requests?